hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ```

 The `{{ .Vars }}` and `{{ .Path }}` template variables will be replaced with
-the list of the environment variables and the path to the script to be executed respectively.
+the list of the environment variables and, the path to the script to be executed respectively.

 #### [Template User Variables](https://www.packer.io/docs/templates/user-variables)